-- Follow the 'absence and attendance' guidance - Ensure that registers are completed in each personal development class - Check that reasons for student absences are valid. - Inform parents/guardians of attendance concerns (when cumulative attendance falls below 90%). - Inform parents/guardians of attendance concerns and issue attendance warning, disciplinary action, and consideration of a student's fitness to study (when cumulative attendance falls below 85%). - Inform parents/guardians of attendance concerns where attendance is believed to impact progress. - Complete agreed daily, weekly, and cumulative attendance figure monitoring. - Refer students to support needed where appropriate or necessary.
+- Follow the 'absence and attendance' guidance - Ensure that registers are completed in each personal development class - Check that reasons for student absences are valid. - Inform parents/guardians of attendance concerns (when cumulative attendance falls below 94%). - Inform parents/guardians of attendance concerns and issue attendance warning, disciplinary action, and consideration of a student's fitness to study - Inform parents/guardians of attendance concerns where attendance is believed to impact progress. - Complete agreed daily, weekly, and cumulative attendance figure monitoring. - Refer students to support needed where appropriate or necessary.